randomNinja64/SimpleLLMChat/README.md

 - Shell Tools
 - Web Tools

 **Note**: Dependencies should be placed alongside tool executables.
-The release builds already include these dependencies.
+The release builds already include these dependencies, with the exclusion of Python.

 ## Troubleshooting